 The success found through California’s Gold Rush led Josefa to Downieville with her partner, whom she loved deeply.
 She doesn’t speak much of the relationship, maintaining this as a private topic.
-She has hinted at being married before but because that relationship was not based on love and trust, she, therefore, left him.
+She has hinted at being married before but that relationship was not based on love and trust and so she left him.

 In Downieville, Josefa’s fiery spirit was a target.
 In a town mostly inhabited by men, the attacks on her culture and gender were verbal and physical reminders of the inequality she was experiencing.
 While she worked to stay strong, such consistent abuse was exhausting.

 On the morning of July 5, 1851, Josefa was at home when a Downieville resident, a patron she knew from the saloon where she worked, came into her home while her partner was away.
 There were some choice words between the two regarding a previous altercation when he began to make physical advances towards her, possibly implying a rape situation.
 While I do not believe the interaction went that far, the tension between the two was strong enough that Josefa felt in danger of her safety.
 She pulled a knife and stabbed him, multiple times.
 He died shortly after.